joshgerdes/jekyll-uno/_posts/2021-05-09-update-your-azure-webapp-to-use-your-timezone.md

 Making a change to the Application Settings, including setting the Timezone will restart the WebApp, so make sure this is scheduled at a time it is acceptable for an intermittent outage.

-1. Log in to the Azure Portal
+1. Log in to the [Azure Portal](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites "Azure Portal - App Services"){:target="_blank"}
-2. Find your [Azure WebApp]() and open it up
+2. Find your Azure WebApp and open it up
 3. On the left-hand side Blade, underneath Settings, click on Configuration
 4. Click on + New Application Setting
 5. Type in the following Key/Value pair: